tom-wells/olliefitness/about.md

 After a session with Ollie you'll understand that training is not just about lifting heavier weights or smashing a personal best.
 Its about building self confidence that translates across your life, helping you achieve your best.

 So what are you waiting for?!
-Get in touch by email or on social media and join ollie.fitness members who are transforming their lives as we speak.
+Get in touch by email or on social media and join OllieFitness members who are transforming their lives as we speak.

 <a class="team" href="https://www.instagram.com/explore/tags/olliefitness/">#olliefitness</a>